enigmampc/Game-of-Zones/docs/validators/kms/kms_ledger.md

 chain_ids = ["gaia-11001"]
 ```

-- Edit `addr` to point to your `gaiad` instance.
+- Edit `addr` to point to your `enigmagozd` instance.
-- Adjust `chain-id` to match your `.gaiad/config/config.toml` settings.
+- Adjust `chain-id` to match your `.enigmagozd/config/config.toml` settings.
 - `provider.ledgertm` has not additional parameters at the moment, however, it is important that you keep that header to enable the feature.

-*Plug your Ledger device and open the Tendermint validator app.*
+_Plug your Ledger device and open the Tendermint validator app._

 ### Generate secret key